Rick Wise: Red Sox

 Wise was traded along with Bernie Carbo from the Cardinals to the Red Sox for Reggie Smith and Ken Tatum on October 26, 1973.
 In 1975, he won 19 for the Red Sox, winners of the AL East.
 Wise had another no-hitter broken up against the Milwaukee Brewers on July 2.
 In the first game of a doubleheader, former Red Sox George Scott homered off Wise with two out in the ninth to break up the no-hitter.
 Wise would have joined Cy Young and Jim Bunning as pitchers who had hurled no-hitters in both leagues (Nolan Ryan, Hideo Nomo and Randy Johnson have done it since).
 Wise went on to win his only start in the 1975 ALCS against Oakland, and was the relief pitcher of record in Game 6 when Carlton Fisk ended the 12-inning game with his oft-replayed walk-off home run.

 On June 30, 1976, Wise was perfect against the Orioles until Paul Blair singled against him to start the sixth.
-That was the only hit the Orioles would get off of Wise as Boston won 2–0.
+That was the only hit the Orioles would get off Wise as Boston won 2–0.

 Remaining career

 In 1978, Wise was involved in a trade for a future Hall of Famer for the second time in his career.
-On March 30, during spring training, he was traded by the Boston Red Sox with Ted Cox, Bo Díaz and Mike Paxton to the Cleveland Indians for Fred Kendall and future Hall of Famer Dennis Eckersley.
+On March 30, during spring training, he was traded by the Boston Red Sox with Ted Cox, Bo Díaz and Mike Paxton to the Cleveland Indians for Fred Kendall and future Hall of Fame starter and reliever Dennis Eckersley.

 Wise led the AL in losses in 1978 with 19, but again came back to win 15 games for a poor team in 1979.
 He became a free agent after the season, signing with the San Diego Padres.
 He played two full seasons with the Padres, and was released after appearing in just one game for them in 1982, ending his playing career.

 Overview

-In an 18-year career, Wise posted a 188–181 record with 1647 strikeouts and a 3.69 ERA in 3127 innings pitched.
+In an 18-year career, Wise posted a 188–181 record with 1,647 strikeouts and a 3.69 ERA in 3,127 innings pitched.
 He pitched a total of 30 shutouts.
+He was the first player to record a win over all 26 major league teams that existed before the 1993 expansion.

-A good-hitting pitcher, Wise hit 15 home runs in his career, with a season-high of 6 in 1971.
+A good-hitting pitcher, Wise hit 15 home runs in his career, with a season-high of six in 1971.
 He batted .195 (130-668) with 60 runs and 66 RBI.
 Defensively, in 723 total chances, he committed only 13 errors for a .982 fielding percentage.